pavece/core-cast/README.md

 ## System architecture overview
 ![System diagram](https://static.pavece.com/public-files/corecast/basic-diagram.png)

 This is a general overview of the system components.
 While not every service uses every database, they are shown together here for simplicity.
+(Some components are not present in the diagram)

 ---

-## Setup and Running Core Cast
+## Running Core Cast

 A Docker Compose setup (`compose.prod.yml`) is included for demo/testing.
 This setup is **not production-optimized**.
 Use only for experimentation.